Field-to-office file handoff

 Custody

-Responsibility belongs to the submitter until the office explicitly accepts.
+Ownership stays with the submitter until the office explicitly accepts.
 Downloads never transfer it.

 Aging queue